ampproject/amphtml/extensions/amp-consent/customizing-extension-behaviors-on-consent.md

 In addition to the consent state and consent string, AMP extensions can also use the `getConsentPolicySharedData` API to receive additional consent related information about the user from the page owner.
 See [this](https://github.com/ampproject/amphtml/blob/master/extensions/amp-consent/amp-consent.md#response) for details about the `shareData`.

+### On Consent Metadata

+In addition to the consent state and consent string, AMP extensions can also use the `getConsentMetadata` API to receive additional consent metadata information about the user from the page owner (`additionalConsent`, `gdprApplies`, `consentStringType`) via the `checkConsentHref` endpoint or from the CMP.
+AMP will pass this metadata to vendors without modification.

+AMP will always pass the local stored metadta if it exists.
+Updates to the metadata will only be reflected the next page load.
+Read here for more information on [metadata](./integrating-consent#consentMetadata).